Why XACDURO

 Rates of Acinetobacter incidence are on the rise1

-Can be deadly, with a 26.0% to 55.7% mortality rate3
+Can be deadly, with an estimated 26.0% to 55.7% mortality rate3

 Acinetobacter has become resistant to most antibiotics used to treat HABP/VABP, including carbapenems and third-generation cephalosporins4